-''' int iupMaskSetInt(Ihandle h, int autofill, int min, int max); [ir int iupMaskSetFloat(Ihandle h, int autofill, float min, float max int iupMaskMatSetInt(Ihandle h, int autofill, int min, int max, int iupMaskMatSetFloat(Ihandle h, int autofill, float min, float '''
+''' int iupMaskSetInt(Ihandle h, int autofill, int min, int max); int iupMaskSetFloat(Ihandle h, int autofill, float min, float max int iupMaskMatSetInt(Ihandle h, int autofill, int min, int max, int iupMaskMatSetFloat(Ihandle h, int autofill, float min, float '''

-These functions set a mask that defines a limit to the typed number.
+These functions set a mask that defines a limit to a number.
 Works only for integers and floats.
-Limitations: since the validation process is performed key by key, the user cannot type intermediate numbers (even inside the limit) if they are not following predetermined rules autofill: When "1", turns the auto-fill mode on.
-In auto-fill mode, whenever possible, literal characters will be automatically added to the field min: Minimum value accepted in the fieldmax: Maximum value accepted in the field
+Limitations: since the validation process is performed key by key, the user cannot type intermediate numbers (even inside the limit) if they are not following the mask rules.

+'''

+h: Ihandle of IupText or IupMatrix autofill: When "1", turns the auto-fill mode on.
+In auto-fill mode,

+'''

+whenever possible, literal characters will be automatically added to the field min: Minimum value accepted in the fieldmax: Maximum value accepted in the field